 A space for experimentation in digital art practice, exploring narratives through research and bringing together varied forms and languages.
 Playing with non-fiction boundaries and expanding them.

-Doc/Fest’s Talks programme gives festival audiences the opportunity to hear from and talk to filmmakers, non-fiction innovators and Decision Makers from all over the world, discussing the latest artistic and industry questions.
+The Sheffield Doc/Fest Talks programme gives festival audiences the opportunity to hear from and talk to filmmakers, non-fiction innovators and industry representatives from all over the world, discussing the latest artistic and industry questions.

 An agenda-setting and provocative programme of the highest profile on-screen talent; filmmaker talks and industry panels deliver moments for collective discussion and reflection, for sharing experiences that enrich the films and discovering new ways of thinking, telling and making stories.